Best Manga Like Solo Leveling

 Kaiju No. 8’s MC is just like Jinwoo: they’re underdogs who got kicked around a little before becoming OP heroes.

-Both individuals are presented with the possibilities to alter their lives and take advantage of their opportunities.
-However, at present, Kafka is still progressing towards attaining his final destiny.
+Both people have the chance to change their lives and make the most of their opportunities.
+Right now, Kafka is still moving towards reaching his ultimate fate.

 If you enjoyed Solo Leveling, you probably stumbled upon Second Life Ranker.
 They share a similar theme of badass main characters.